biziloehnert/magicSHACL/experiments/README.md

 |8|     C4    | Movie(Film)     | Director <-> Movie, Influencer <-> not Influencer |
 |9|     C5    | Movie(Film)     | Director <-> Movie, Director <-> not Director|

-*todo: modify C3, C4 and C5 such that they the same set of shape constraints?*
+*todo: modify C3, C4 and C5 such that they become the same set of shape constraints?*